 Like other Disney World theme parks, the Magic Kingdom offers a variety of different dining experiences, including character meals, buffets, table service restaurants, quick-service restaurants, and snack kiosks.
 They can all be very popular, so you do need to be strategic.

 For instance, table service restaurants can (and should) be booked 60 days in advance.
 You’ll also need valid park tickets to enter the park, and you’ll need a park reservation.
+Just having a restaurant reservation doesn’t cover your park reservation.

 Quick-service restaurants do not require or accept reservations.
 To avoid lines and crowds, it’s best to go early or later, and not in the middle of peak mealtime.
+Otherwise, it can be challenging to find seating, especially away from the sun and heat.

 Some of the quick service restaurants and kiosks also offer mobile ordering, on the My Disney Experience app.
 We definitely recommend downloading the app and using it wherever possible.
 Once you arrive at the restaurant, you can pick up your food at the mobile ordering area.
+This can really help you save time.

 Cinderella’s Royal Table offers breakfast, lunch, and dinner.
 Once you are checked in on the main level, you’ll either climb a staircase or take the available elevator up to the beautiful dining room.